How Jira Core works

 Projects are a way to group issues, and clearly define what and how work gets done.

-Some people set up Jira Core with separate projects for business units, such as HR, finance, marketing, etc. Others set up their clients in separate projects; a creative agency or a construction company tracking big jobs might do this.
+Some people set up Jira Core with separate projects for business units, like HR, finance, and marketing.
+Others set up their clients in separate projects; a creative agency or a construction company tracking big jobs might do this.

 A project provides a shared view of work for the team, and enables leads and managers to see where more help might be needed or where an activity is not progressing.
 It also acts like a 'to do list', so tasks can be added at any time and then picked up after other tasks are completed.